 - 1 If you just reinstalled Windows, go to Step 4.
-Otherwise, go to the next step. - 2 Click Start, Control Panel, then click Add or Remove Programs. - 3 In the Currently Installed Programs list, click the program you want to uninstall, then click Change/Remove and follow the on-screen instructions. - 4 Insert the program CD into the DVD drive. - 5 Complete the program reinstallation by following the instructions included with the program CD.
+Otherwise, go to the next step. - 2 In Windows XP, click Start, Control Panel, then click Add or Remove Programs. - OR -

+In Windows 2000, click Start, Settings, Control Panel, then double-click the $\bf Add$ or Remove Programs icon.

+- 3 In the Currently Installed Programs list, click the program you want to uninstall, then click Change/Remove and follow the on-screen instructions. - 4 Insert the program CD into the CD or DVD drive. - 5 Complete the program reinstallation by following the instructions included with the program CD.